rcsb/py-rcsb_app_file/README.md

 `–-name` allows user to choose a name for the container

-`-p` allows user to choose a port, 80:80 is used in this case, as the port 80 is exposed in the current dockerfile
+`-p` allows user to choose a port, which should match the port in config.yml

 `--link` connects to a Redis container if the container is running on the same machine as the files API